-Despite Cyprus' ongoing political conflict between Greek and Turkish Cypriots, which has raged on for decades, the country remains relatively peaceful and crime free.
+Despite Cyprus' ongoing political conflict between the north and south, the country remains relatively peaceful and crime free.
 In fact, it is known as one of the safest places in all of the Mediterranean.

-There are very low reported incidents of violence and assaults, and it is said that many houses and cars are left unlocked with no fear of consequence.
-(However, we don't recommend that as a general rule, obviously!)
+There are very few reported incidents of violence and assaults here, and it is said that many houses and cars are left unlocked with no fear of consequence.
+However, we don't recommend you ever leave doors unlocked or bags unattended.

-It seems that the turmoil experienced by the country, and the resulting political stalemate in forming a dedicated union between the Turks and Greece, has swallowed up all the negative focus – and it's this conflict that seethes under the cultural fabric of Cyprus on a daily basis.
+It seems that the turmoil experienced by the country, and the resulting political stalemate in forming a dedicated union between the Turkish and Greeks, has swallowed up all the negative focus – and it's this conflict that seethes under the cultural fabric of Cyprus on a daily basis.

-The most famous Cypriotic scam is the "Shady Cabaret" - and is a scam that can be found in many parts of the EU.
+The most famous Cypriotic scam is the shady cabaret scam, which can also be found in many parts of Europe.

-If you go to putty in their hands, you will later end up in a club where the decor is a product of a bygone era, and it will be relatively empty - a small selection of food and drink will be on offer, and if there is any "entertainment", it will be of a fairly cringeworthy quality.
+If you agree, you will later end up in a club where the decor is a product of a bygone era, and it will be relatively empty.
+Just a small selection of food and drink will be on offer, and if there is any "entertainment", it will be of a cringeworthy quality.

 Your "friends" will join you for maybe a few minutes, then make some excuse that they need to get to somewhere else, or talk to somebody.
 You will be left on your own for a while, then maybe a new group of girls will come up to you and ask you to buy them drinks.
 If you indulge, you could be in for a shock.

-When the bill comes at the end of the evening (which chances are, will be short, as you will want to get out of there quickly because it is such a dive), you suffer a great risk of a cardiac arrest if you have a shaky heart - the total will very likely be to the tune of hundreds of US dollars for a few drinks and maybe a plate of food.
+When the bill comes at the end of the evening, the total payment owing will very likely be in the hundreds of US dollars, for just a few drinks and maybe one plate of food.

 Very soon, even if you don't dispute the bill, a large group of men will appear from the shadows and insist payment.
-They will offer to take you to an ATM to withdraw funds - and you really don't have any option unless you want to have your face rearranged by an unruly Cypriot.
+They will offer to take you to an ATM to withdraw funds, and you really don't have any option unless you want to be beaten up.

-The best idea is to go to shows or nightclubs that are recommended by tour operators or other agents.
-Sure. they might take a commission for their referral, but at least it will save you the embarrassing, and potentially violent, consequences of visiting a club recommended to you by a complete stranger.
+The best idea is to go to shows or nightclubs that are recommended by tour operators or other travelers you meet along the way.
+Sure, maybe your tour guide will take a commission for their referral, but at least it will save you the embarrassing, and potentially violent, consequences of visiting a club recommended to you by a complete stranger.

-Another popular scam is aimed at the Tobacco enthusiast.
-If the exorbitant prices of cigarettes weren't enough to begin with – sly Cypriots have capitalised on their relative expense and have begun to illegally deal cut-rate smokes.
-Bootleg Cigarettes are usually sold in multipacks from reputable-looking businesses and market stalls alike - but a tell tale sign you have inferior quality product is if the multipack appears to be damaged or tampered with.
+Another popular scam is aimed at tobacco enthusiasts.
+If the exorbitant prices of cigarettes weren't enough to begin with – sly Cypriots have capitalized on their relative expense and have begun to illegally deal cut-rate smokes.
+Bootleg cigarettes are usually sold in multipacks from reputable-looking businesses and market stalls alike, but a tell tale sign you have inferior quality product is if the multipack appears to be damaged or tampered with.

-To avoid these scams, try your best to get your tobacco from larger chain stores or reputable kiosks who charge market rate.
+To avoid this rip-off, try your best to get your tobacco from larger chain stores or reputable kiosks who charge market rate.
 At least then you have some security that what you are buying is legit.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.